Jake-Br/BigIntegerExtension/README.md

-This project illustrates extending BigInteger to include -infinity, infinity and NaN.
+This project illustrates extending BigInteger to include functionality for Sine operations to be performed with BigIntegers.
-It is for illustrative purposes, we don't claim to implement an all encompassing arbitrary precision integer arithmetic engine.

 We use .NET 5.0 BigInteger struct, so you need the .NET 5.0 SDK.
 This project has been successfully built on Linux using the dotnet binary installed MANUALLY and Visual Studio Code.